nunit/docs/docs/articles/vs-test-adapter/Trace-and-Debug.md

         }
 ```

-With a tracelistener, the output in Visual Studio Test Explorer is:
+With a `TraceListener`, the output in Visual Studio Test Explorer is:

 ![Trace Debug output](../../images/TraceDebug1.png)

-Without the tracelistener, the blocks in red will not be present.
+Without the `TraceListener`, the blocks in red will not be present.

 Running ``dotnet test -v n`, the output will be: